Newsteinwell/Newsteinwell.github.io/_posts/2018-01-03-before-retrain.markdown

 9.798288345336914062e-02 s

+The first time is much longer than the others which contains the preparing time.
+You will see the similar result in the next several combination.

 ### faster_rcnn + resnet50 + coco

 Faster_Rcnn is one of my favorite model in computer vision, and I will try to explain the details about this model in the future post.